Keelhauler Family FAQs

 What if my student has a disability?

-If your student a diagnosed disability, you may contact Disability Services Office in the Lab Building (SEAS Center) for further information regarding eligibility for services, campus resources, and how to seek academic accommodations.
-More information is available at /web/seas/disability-services
+If your student has a diagnosed disability, you may contact Accessibility & Disability Services Office in the Student Services Building for further information regarding eligibility for services, campus resources, and how to seek academic accommodations.

-Does my student's academic progress affect his/er financial aid?
+Does my student's academic progress affect their financial aid?

 Federal and State regulations require the Financial Aid Office to monitor the academic progress of students.
 Satisfactory Academic Progress (SAP) standards apply to undergraduate students who wish to establish or maintain financial aid eligibility.
 For more details visit /web/financial-aid/home